thehonorguard/mkdocs/docs/rulebook.md

 -  No self-promotion of services.
 Example: "LastShotProductionz.TV"

+#### 1.2.1 In-game name/callsign

+Keep your rank in game up to date and according to our standards.
+Please follow the username structure as given in the rulebook.

 ### 1.3 Activity Upon Enlistment

 Upon enlisting in the Task Force Omega, new recruits MUST attend an event (after BCT) within 14 days or submit an LoA (Leave of Absence) explaining their absence.
 Recruits who fail to attend an event (either an operation or training) within 14 days will be discharged on the basis of inactivity.